-- 29.481 A player holding Trade Routes has the limit of commodity cards that he can carry over each turn raised by one (26.71). - 29.482 A player holding Trade Routes may exchange commodity cards for treasury tokens.
+29.481 A player holding Trade Routes has the limit of commodity cards that he can carry over each turn raised by one (26.71).

+29.482 During the Returning Excess Commodity Cards Phase (26.7) a player holding Trade Routes may exchange commodity cards for treasury tokens.
 For every face-value point on a trade card he may move twice as many tokens from stock to treasury.

-This can be done at any point in the game except during the Acquire Civilization Cards phase. - 29.483 Commodity cards exchanged for treasury tokens are shuffled back into the appropriate decks after the next Acquire Civilization Cards phase (26.8). - 29.484 Provides 10 Craft Credits and 5 Religion Credits.
+29.483 Provides 10 Craft Credits and 5 Religion Credits.
 Provides 20 extra credits to Trade Empire.